Mr Plumber Logo

 A booster pump on its own is around $1,099 installed.
 That solves the pressure problem today but it does not touch the efficiency problem, the heat loss, the worn valves, or the age of the unit.
 If the cylinder is already showing the signs we have talked about, that booster pump is going onto a system that still has a finite life.
 You are going to be back in this conversation in two or three years, except next time you will also be dealing with whatever the cylinder decides to do.

 A mains pressure cylinder upgrade from around $3,400 installed removes the low pressure system entirely.
-You get a cylinder rated to 1,400 KPA, delivering more than 40 litres of heated water per minute, with current insulation standards, timer capability, and a full valve set installed correctly from scratch.
+You get a cylinder rated to 1,400 KPA, delivering more than 40 litres of heated water per minute, with current insulation standards and a full valve set installed correctly from scratch.

 The pressure problem is solved because a mains pressure system does not rely on gravity feed.
 The efficiency problem is solved because the unit meets current New Zealand energy performance standards.
 And the age problem is solved because you are starting the clock again on a new unit with a full warranty.